TiborThompson/Ellie_by_Eloquent/Deployment.md

 The Workflow:

 With this setup, the deployment process could be fully automated.
 We can imagine:
-A developer pushes new code to the main branch.
+A developer pushes new code to the main branch
--> This automatically triggers CodePipeline.
+-> This automatically triggers CodePipeline
--> CodeBuild then builds a new Docker image from the code and pushes it to the Amazon ECR repository.
--> CodePipeline tells Fargate to deploy the new image, updating the running application with zero downtime.
+-> CodeBuild then builds a new Docker image from the code and pushes it to the Amazon ECR repository -> CodePipeline tells Fargate to deploy the new image, updating the running application with zero downtime

 Simplified, Fargate handles the actual scaling, an ALB handles requests, RDS handles data, and CodeBuild+CodePipeline handles deployment from development state to production.

-This approach would result in a scalable and secure app without unnecessary complexity.
+This approach would result in a scalable and secure app without unnecessary complexity and management overhead.